A Girl Can Mack

 A Girl Can Mack is the second studio album by American girl group 3LW.
 A follow-up to their self-titled debut album (2000), it was released by Epic Records on October 22, 2002.
 With A Girl Can Mack, the group attempted to shed their youthful image and craft a mature look.
 The album combines both ballads and upbeat songs, with several serving as a declaration of equality in romantic relationships.
-The album was considered at lot "racier" and sexier than their debut.